GiacomoValliPhD/openhdemg/docs/api_widgets.md

 Description
 -----------
 This module contains classes (QtWidgets) and functions managing the user interfaces used by openhdemg.library.
-These classes or functions can be used directly or integrated in larger UIs (e.g., MU tracking and conduction velocity estimation).

 <br/>